SEC's White praises Britain's new bank accountability regime

 “We all need to be attending to that problem but there are a number of ways to go about it but it’s a very intriguing set of initiatives.”

-The United States needed to take a more forward-looking approach rather than just penalising past behaviour, she said.
+The United States needed to take a more forward-looking approach rather than just penalizing past behavior, she said.

 “The U.S. authorities have taken a pretty tough stance from a regulator, prosecutor point of view, imposing things intended to improve culture,” White said.

-Regulators may bear some responsibility for “going overboard” and leading to a “check the box mentality” by emphasising codes of conduct, she said.
+Regulators may bear some responsibility for “going overboard” and leading to a “check the box mentality” by emphasizing codes of conduct, she said.